Ogre2000-info/USBMorseKeyDecoderMW/README.md

 Marek wągrodzki - Ogre2000

 # Description
-It is Staight CW Morse Decoder on Seeeduino XIAO board.
+It is a Staight CW Morse Decoder on Seeeduino XIAO board.
 I've designed small box to connect USB, Jack and buzzer.